-This time we have a Wolfetone Installation Guide that will show you how to install any model Wolfetone in your guitar.
-We’ll cover every type of pickup from vintage P90s, to the modern-day high output humbucker.
+This Wolfetone Installation Guide will show you how to install any model Wolfetone pickup into your guitar, from vintage P90s to the modern-day high output humbucker.
 Wolfetone began making high-quality pickups in 1998 on a single Singer sewing machine.
-Today, it’s a vast company making every type of pickup.
+Today, it’s a large company that produces every type of pickup.

 We’ll take a close look at these hand-wound pickups and discuss how to install them correctly.
 We’ll cover each type of pickup in the text, and provide wiring diagrams for most styles.

-While we try to keep explanations as simple as possible, this article assumes that you already know how to change your pickups, have the tools to do so, and can read wiring diagrams.
+While we try to keep explanations as clear as possible, this article assumes that you already know how to change your pickups, have the tools to do so, and can read wiring diagrams.
 If you are a beginner, we recommend checking out one of our many pickup installing articles that provide step-by-step methods for installing a specific brand of pickup.
-The Lindy Fralin Modern PAF Wiring Diagram would be a good one to try.
+The Lindy Fralin Modern PAF Wiring Diagram would be a good one to begin with.

 Vintage Stratocaster Wiring

-The first type of pickup we are going to look at is the single-coil pickup commonly found in the Fender Strat.
-Wolfetone makes several excellent single coils, including the Flashback, Strat Cub, and the Rabid Bitch.
-These pickups generally have two wires and use the white wire as Hot and the black wire as Ground.
+The first type of pickup we’re going to look at is the single-coil, commonly found in the Fender Stratocaster.
+Wolfetone makes several excellent single-coils, including the Flashback, Strat Cub, and the Rabid Bitch.
+These pickups generally have two wires, and use the white wire as Hot and the black wire as Ground.

 In Example 1, we illustrate a very common way to wire single-coil pickups in your guitar.